rails/rails/README.md

    Run with `--help` or `-h` for options.

-4. Using a browser, go to `http://localhost:3000` and you'll see:
+4. Go to `http://localhost:3000` with a browser and you'll see:
 "Yay!
 You’re on Rails!"

 5. Follow the guidelines to start developing your application.
 You may find